 Sonja could be charming, but her motivation was power and she never saw how her actions impacted others (or perhaps she did, which would be worse…) She was not a great leader – she was an iron-fisted bully, and because she was at the top of the food chain, there was no managerial accountability.
 When the only days you look forward to at work are the ones when the boss is out of town, you know there is a problem.
 There was an ongoing joke I had with Robert Barron, the education assistant – I would walk into the office in the morning and say “Is she dead yet?”, and he would retort “Maybe today!”

 I am actually saddened by Sonja’s death, because of what could have been.
 She spent a fortune on artifacts that are a gift to the world through her architecturally important museum.
-She had a great eye for design and hired many good people over the years, but most of them left because they wouldn’t put up with her shit.
-However, in spite of her, I learned amazing things and wouldn’t have started the Fashion History Museum without the experience I gained as the Bata Shoe Museum’s founding curator.
+She had a great eye for design and hired many good people over the years, but most of them left because she had problems trusting, respecting, supporting, appreciating, or allowing anyone to grow and learn.
+Eventually, her micromanagement and lack of integrity drove most everyone away.
+However, even a bad example is a model to learn from, and I learned amazing things while at Bata.
+I wouldn’t have started the Fashion History Museum without the experience I gained as the Bata Shoe Museum’s founding curator.